Marcian Hoff: Popular culture

 Hoff was featured in an Intel advertisement, calling him the "rock star" of Intel and comparing him to the rock stars of American culture.

 Awards

 In 1954, he was one of the Westinghouse Science Talent Search (now Intel STS) finalists.
 He was awarded the Stuart Ballantine Medal in 1979, the IEEE Cledo Brunetti Award in 1980, and the Franklin Institute Certificate of Merit in 1996.
+Hoff was awarded the Stibitz-Wilson Award from the American Computer & Robotics Museum in 1997.
 He was inducted into the National Inventors Hall of Fame in 1996 and received the National Medal of Technology and Innovation in 2009 from President Barack Obama.
 He was made a Fellow of the Computer History Museum in 2009 "for his work as part of the team that developed the Intel 4004, the world's first commercial microprocessor."
 He received the 2011 IEEE/RSE Wolfson James Clerk Maxwell Award.